A New Film by Victoria Bugbee

 “Cinematographers are poets of light,” remarks Bugbee.
 “Ilya shoots in a very painterly fashion.
 For some of the scenes, I’d say to him, ‘Now you are giving me a Monet painting. or You nailed a Renoir pastel on that one.’ “

 The house is a perfect setting for a gothic romance and becomes one of the main characters of the film.
 It is filled with family heirlooms like the grandfather’s clock made in 1823 by Bugbee’s ancestor Issac Groetz, a clockmaker from Easton, PA.
-The piano, a pivotal element in the movie, was Blanche Thomas, Bugbee’s great grandmother’s.
+The piano, a pivotal element in the movie, belonged to Blanche Thomas, Bugbee’s great grandmother’s.
 The director and cinematographer spent days filming portraits of objects in the house and garden that reenforces the psychological entrapment of the Garths who are bound by their domicile.
 Both sons suffer from Stockholm Syndrome.
 A few scenes had been shot over two winters while the bulk of production was shot in 21 days over the past summer.
 Principal photography is done.

 The action takes place over six months from the end of December until June.
 It was a long hot summer with many days over 90 degrees.
 Between mosquitos and the heat the actors wore winter clothes a few too many days.
 Costume Designer Kim Druce Sava (Kids, The Sopranos, A League of Their Own) and Bugbee assembled over 50 costumes and looks to serve the script.

 Caroline Winterson suggested that her character Marcia Garth dress in purple – a symbol of royalty and power.